What Is PVC Roofing: Membrane Solutions for Flat Roofs

 Key Takeaways

-PVC roofing costs $6-12 per square foot and typically lasts 20-30 years, making it a premium choice for homeowners who want long-term durability and minimal maintenance on their flat roof.
+PVC roofing is a durable, white plastic membrane that creates a waterproof seal on flat roofs through heat-welded seams.
+It costs $6-12 per square foot installed and typically lasts 20-30 years with minimal maintenance, making it a solid choice for homeowners who want long-term durability and energy savings on their flat roof.

-What is PVC roofing material
+What is PVC Roofing Material

-PVC roofing is a single-ply membrane made from vinyl plastic, that's flexible, waterproof, and designed specifically for flat or low-slope roofs.
+PVC roofing is a single-ply membrane made from vinyl plastic that's flexible, waterproof, and designed specifically for flat or low-slope roofs.
 Unlike the asphalt shingles on most homes, PVC comes in large sheets that installers fuse together using heat.
 The result is one continuous, seamless surface across your entire roof.

 The material itself is typically white or light gray and reinforced with polyester fabric for added strength.
 Contractors have used PVC on commercial buildings for over 30 years, and it's become increasingly common on residential flat roofs, home additions, and modern designs with flat rooflines.